 - Depending on the severity of the facts involved, your company might be subject to a criminal investigation or IG investigation for violation of SBA small business regulations.

-The best defense when someone challenges you for non-compliance with the SBA’s small business size standard regulations, is to make sure you meet the legal requirements when first submit your bid.
+The best defense when someone challenges you for non-compliance with the SBA’s small business size regulations is to make sure you meet the legal requirements when first submitting your bid.

 - Immediately start gathering tax documents for the past three years.
 The SBA will ask for them.